The Historical Construction of Body Norms

 11. Conclusion

-Modern discomfort with the human body is not universal or inherent.
+Modern discomfort with the human body is not inherent.

 It is the result of: